 You Have an Estate Plan

 Most of us know we need a will and we’ve heard of trusts, but we think trusts are something only rich people need.
 Not true!
 There are some essential differences between wills and trusts, and most people (and their families) will benefit from having a will and a trust.
-Trust&Will can provide the documents required for a complete Trust-Bases Estate Plan in about an hour, and for a lot less than you imagine.
+Trust&Will can provide the documents required for a complete trust-based estate Plan in about an hour and for a lot less than you imagine.

 You Spend Well

-I wanted to end on this one because being a fiscally responsible person doesn’t mean you hoard your money and only spend in the bare necessities.
+I wanted to end on this one because being a fiscally responsible person doesn’t mean you hoard your money and only spend it on the bare necessities.
 Being fiscally responsible is not that different from being frugal.
 And frugal people aren’t afraid to spend money; those are cheap people.

 Money can buy happiness if you know what to buy.